-Starting pitching report: Manaea (1-3) labored through a 38-pitch first inning in his first outing since leaving an April 26 start at Anaheim with tightness in his left shoulder.
+Manaea (1-3) labored through a 38-pitch first inning in his first outing since leaving an April 26 start at Anaheim with tightness in his left shoulder.
 He issued four walks that inning, including two that forced in runs, and threw just nine of his first 23 pitches for strikes.
-Trailing 2-0 as he took the mound in the second, Manaea gave up Nelson Cruz’s two-run homer to straightaway center on a 1-2 fastball that made it 4-0.
+Trailing 2-0 as he took the mound in the second, Manaea gave up Nelson Cruz's two-run homer to straightaway center on a 1-2 fastball that made it 4-0.

 But although the A's bullpen was active as early as the first, Manaea steadied himself and retired nine a row from the third through the fifth and left after 88 pitches.
 His fastball sat between 91 and 93 and he went to a sharp slider for several of his seven strikeouts.

-Bullpen report: Frankie Montas relieved Manaea and gave manager Bob Melvin two scoreless innings with three strikeouts.
+Frankie Montas relieved Manaea and gave manager Bob Melvin two scoreless innings with three strikeouts.
 But Hendriks, so dominant until this six-game road trip began, struggled for the second outing in a row.
-He gave up a walk and two hits in the eighth, including Seager’s two-run bomb to right-center, though one of the runs was unearned because of an error.
-That extended the Mariners’ lead to 6-3 and made it a much tougher comeback effort in the ninth.
+He gave up a walk and two hits in the eighth, including Seager's two-run bomb to right-center, though one of the runs was unearned because of an error.
+That extended the Mariners' lead to 6-3 and made it a much tougher comeback effort in the ninth.

-At the plate: The A’s chased Seattle closer Edwin Diaz from the game in the ninth, but they stranded nine runners and finished 0-for-5 with runners in scoring position.
+The A's chased Seattle closer Edwin Diaz from the game in the ninth, but they stranded nine runners and finished 0-for-5 with runners in scoring position.